Omycron83/Notes/ML/Transformers.md

 # Input Embedding:
 Input embedding refers to the practice of converting an arbitrary input into a real-valued vector that can then be mathematically operated on.
 ## One-hot-encoding
 One-hot-encoding refers to the practice of creating a vector with one entry equal to one and all other entries equal to zero.
 The name stems from electrical engineering, where one … is ‘hot’ and the others ’cold’.
+Each entry then refers to one specific input, i.e. if there are 100 registered words, each word can be represented by a $100$-tuple or vector which is one-hot at the specific word location inside of that vector.